mvives-ingla/ecotones/README.md

 Vives-Ingla, M., J. Sala-Garcia, C. Stefanescu, A. Casadó-Tortosa, M. Garcia, J. Peñuelas, and J. Carnicer.
 2022.
 Interspecific differences in microhabitat use expose insects to contrasting thermal mortality.
 Ecological Monographs.

-<b>If you are planning to use this code and associated data, please contact us:</b>
+<b>If you are planning to use this data and/or the associated code, please contact us:</b>

 m.vives[at]creaf.uab.cat
 jofre.carnicer[at]ub.edu